hapax/hapax.github.io/assets/simple-physics.md

 averaging over different types of ignorance yields wisdom.

 In this case, the crowd is made up of subestimates.
-But just as a single charismatic fool can bias a crowd, and a foolish subestimate can ruin your approximation.
+But just as a single charismatic fool can bias a crowd, a foolish subestimate can scuttle your approximation.
 The best way to avoid foolish subestimates is to *sanity check* them.
 Compare to things you know, or *manipulate* your guess until you can make that comparison.